You are required to respond to your citation by making an appearance in Court. You must appear on or before the Court Date shown on your citation.

 Plea of “Not Guilty”: Denies that you did what you are accused of doing and requests that your case be set for trial at a later date.

 NOTICE: By pleading "Not Guilty", you waive your eligibility to participate in traffic school or any other court programs.

 Types of Trial

 Trial by Affidavit (Traffic & Code Violations): The Court Clerk will give you an Affidavit form to complete and return to the Court.
-The affidavit must be notarized.
 The Court will also request an Affidavit from the Officer(s) involved in your citation.
 Your affidavit or written statement must be returned to the Court by the due date listed on the Affidavit form, or your Trial will proceed without your statement.
 After the due date has passed, the Judge will review both Affidavits.
 The Court will notify you of the Judge's decision by mail.

 Jury Trial (Misdemeanor Cases Only): if you request a Jury Trial, the Court will notify your attorney of the trial date.
 Your case will be heard by a jury of 6 and the presiding Judge.